Open-Source-Community/BASH-JAM-I/Scripts-Ideas.md

         - (-g): get a password
         - (-k): assigning a keyword to password in -a and getting the password with -g
     - Output
         the password required incase of (-g)

+15. **Self-Replicating Virus**
+    - Input
+        - The script takes no input
+    - Output
+        - Infects the virus code into all the bash scripts under the . directory

 ## Resources